VulcanJS/vulcan-docs/source/internationalization.md

 title: Internationalization
 ---

-Nova is internationalized using [react-intl](https://github.com/yahoo/react-intl/).
+Vulcan is internationalized using [react-intl](https://github.com/yahoo/react-intl/).
 To add a new language, you need to:

 1. Create a new package containing the internationalized strings (you can use `nova:i18n-en-us` as a model).
 2. Publish that package to Atmosphere and then add it to your app using `meteor add username:packagename.